 Each resident student will be issued an ID/proximity card.
+Students should keep their Simpson ID with them at all times while on/in any Simpson-owned properties.
 Lost or damaged ID cards must be reported immediately to the Office of Student Development.
 A replacement card can be purchased for \$15.
 ID cards may not be used by anyone other than the student to whom it was issued.